5 Things I Sacrificed for Full-Time Travel

-Sometimes it’s a month worth of dirty laundry, a crappy cell connection, and dirty bare feet.
+Sometimes it’s a month worth of dirty laundry, a crappy cell connection, unshowered with dirty bare feet.

 If you want to give up everything for a life of full-time travel, you’re bound to make sacrifices you aren’t entirely expecting to make… and here are 5 of mine!